randikabanura/bindup/README.md

             type: "json"
 ```

+## Do you like it?
+Star it!

+If you use this component just star it.
+A developer is more motivated to improve a project when there is some interest.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.